-An SCP may redirect an HTTP request towards a different SCP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a RedirectResponse data structure (see 3GPP TS 29.571 [13]) with the cause attribute set to "SCP_REDIRECTION" and with the targetSCP attribute indicating the apiRoot of the SCP towards which the request is redirected.
+If there is a failure between the SCP and the target NF, and if the SCP knows that another SCP can reach the target NF while the 3gpp-Sbi-Max-Rsp-Time included the request message has not expired, the SCP shall forward the request message to another SCP.
+Otherwise, the SCP shall redirect an HTTP request towards a different SCP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a RedirectResponse data structure (see 3GPP TS 29.571 [13]) with the cause attribute set to "SCP_REDIRECTION" and with the targetSCP attribute indicating the apiRoot of the SCP towards which the request is redirected.
 The HTTP client should then send the HTTP request towards the target NF service instance using the SCP indicated indicated in the response.

-NOTE: The SCP can alternatively forward the request message to another SCP when there is a failure between the SCP and the target NF, and if the SCP knows that another SCP can reach the target NF and the 3gpp-Sbi-Max-Rsp-Time included the request message has not expired.